 A Stealth VPN is a VPN protocol that can let VPN traffic appear as if it is regular web traffic, even when a network administrator activates a DPI firewall.

-A StealthVPN service will allow you to quickly bypass these blocking mechanisms to create VPN tunnels through a firewall, including Firewall of China.
+A StealthVPN service will allow you to quickly bypass these blocking mechanisms to create VPN tunnels through a firewall, including the Firewall of China.

 How Stealth VPNs work